This post may contain affiliate links. Please see my disclosure policy for details.

 The great thing about this option is you have the choice to be dropped off at the King’s gate too on the route!

-For an island hopping tickets it’s 10 Euro’s and for a Suomenlinna round trip its around 7 Euro’s an adult.
+For island-hopping tickets, it’s 10 Euro’s and for a Suomenlinna round trip, it’s around 7 Euro’s an adult.
 There are discounts for children.

 Your own boat!

 If you’re lucky enough to own a boat and are thinking of heading over there then you’re in luck as Suomenlinna has its own guest pier for visitors.

 This is open from May – September and you can moor overnight there too.
 This will incur a mooring fee, you can check details here.

 Can I take a car over to Suomenlinna island?

 Vehicles on Suomenlinna island is a car-free zone and is really strictly for service vehicles.
 Although the ferry does have room for two cars at a time.